 A mathematics major consists of a minimum of 18 hours on the 300-400 level, including algebraic structures and analysis.
 Since most students start the program with beginning calculus, the requirement generally amounts to 30 hours.

 Opportunities for Involvement

 The department sponsors a student organization - the Ohio Zeta chapter of Kappa Mu Epsilon (KME), a national mathematics honor society.
 The organization meets monthly and sponsor special events and speakers.
 KME sponsors an annual Freshman Mathematics Achievement Award.

 The department employs qualified students as departmental assistants.
 Their duties include tutoring and grading coursework.
 These valuable positions provide salaries and important experience for many students each year.

 Students may also obtain internships with industry.
 These internships, which often lead to employment after graduation, carry academic course credit and usually provide financial support.

-Most of the department's recent graduates have successfully pursued one of three paths: industrial employment, elementary or secondary school teaching, or graduate school.
+Most of the department's recent graduates have successfully pursued one of three paths: industrial employment, middle or secondary school teaching, or graduate school.
 Graduates have obtained positions with firms such as Argonne Laboratories, Battelle Laboratories, DEC, IBM, MIT Laboratories, Motorists Insurance, NASA, NCR and TRW.
 Graduates are in great demand in secondary and elementary schools throughout the east and midwest.